 Artificial technology has the potential to change the world.
 It also has the capacity to leave a lot of people behind, serving only those who already hold money and power.

-That, in part, is why the likes of Facebook, Google, Amazon, IBM and Microsoft have put aside commercial interests to form an artificial intelligence (AI) partnership dedicated to advancing the public’s understanding of AI and ensure its development is done safely, ethically, and transparently.
+That, in part, is why the likes of Facebook, Google, Amazon, IBM and Microsoft have put aside commercial interests to form an artificial intelligence (AI) sponsored_longform dedicated to advancing the public’s understanding of AI and ensure its development is done safely, ethically, and transparently.

 It's hoped that the power of AI - computer systems that can "think", sift through data and solve problems with greater accuracy and speed than humans - will help provide cures in healthcare, improve education systems, revolutionise transport systems with self-driving machines and change manufacturing industries forever.

 So, what's the Partnership on Artificial Intelligence to Benefit People and Society (PAIBPS?
 You'd have thought all that brain power would have come up with a better title, eh?) actually going to do?